 The resumption of fighting in northern Ethiopia since 24 August 2022, has made security in the area highly volatile with airstrikes reported frequently, insecurity recorded along the Tigray-Eritrea boarder, and the conflict spilling into the neighboring regions of Afar and Amhara and a deterioration of people’s living conditions including food insecurity, increased malnutrition rates, and overcrowded collective centres sheltering the displaced.
 Resource constraints (partial blockade of banking and cash transfers, is limiting humanitarian activities and access to resources needed to deliver aid) and limited coordination continue to restrict the ability to upscale humanitarian services, keeping humanitarian needs high.

 Conflict in other regions, such as Benishangul Gumuz (particularly Metekel and Kemashi zones) and Oromia (including Wellega and Guji zones), continues to affect people’s freedom of movement and livelihood activities.
 The situation has resulted in mass displacement and subsequent humanitarian needs.
 The needs of IDPs have largely remained unmet because of the volatile security situation and major humanitarian access constraints.

-INFORM measures Ethiopia's risk of humanitarian crisis and disaster as high at 6.8/10.
+INFORM ranks Ethiopia’s risk of humanitarian crisis and disaster as very high at 6.8/10.
 The lack of coping capacity stands at 6.8/10 and vulnerability at 6.4/10. ?